Tracht/CV-2020/README.md

 ## Summary
 ### Engineering journey 🚀
 I wasn’t always a developer.
-I decided to make the switch because I like having the mobility to work across a number of industries and I am excited by the wave of innovative companies in healthcare, retail, travel, energy, and insurance just to name a few.
-I am excited to bring my healthcare and start-up experience to engineering new technology products!
+I decided to make the switch because I enjoy building things.
+While I trained as a fullstack developer I do lean more to the front-end.
+I am a bit more of a creative type and like making and seeing beautiful things, especially when it is beautiful UI!

 ### Life before engineering 👩‍⚕️
-- Prior to engineering I worked in healthcare for 9 years in a variety of client-facing roles.
-- 5.5 years in health tech startups doing business development for Huma Therapeutics and LEO Innovation Lab.
-- 3.5 years as a health economist working in healthcare policy with the London School of Economics and then seconded to the Department of Health.
+Prior to my career change I worked in healthcare in client-facing roles that were high-paced, demanding, but also really rewarding.
+About half of my work experience is in business development in health tech start-ups with companies based in London and Copenhagen.
+The other half was healthcare policy focused where I worked as a health economist.

 ### Learning objectives 🤠
 - **What am I learning now?** TypeScript, Redux & Redux Sagas.